A risk assessment is a tool for dealing with the working environment; it helps a company to examine all the health and safety issues that might arise.

 The company’s Health and Safety Organisation must be involved in the entire risk assessment process.
 If a company has 9 or fewer employees it is not required to have a Health and Safety Organisation but an employee representative must be involved in the process.
 The company chooses the methods and tools it will use to perform the risk assessment.

-Read more in our section about the Health and Safety Organisation
+Read more about the Health and Safety Organisation